quasimontecarlo/algae/README.md

 # algae
-algae is a generative artwork controlled by the user
+algae is a generative artwork controlled by you, the user